BrentGrammer/React-Native-App/README.md

   - Refresh tokens
 - AsyncStorage API for storing tokens for use with auto sign in on app re-launch
 - Redirecting user to different tabs
+- Clear files from Google Cloud Storage with cloud function and database triggers